-This policy is recommended by the Board and approved by the Committee of Senior Executives and it defines the Internal Audit function's purpose, authority, stature, responsibility and position within the organization.
+This policy is recommended by the Board and approved by the Audit Committee of the Board and it defines the Internal Audit function's purpose, authority, stature, responsibility and position within the organization.

-The Audit Policy is prepared based on reference and best practises to applicable regulatory standards and professional practices from time to time.
+The Audit Policy is prepared based on reference and best practices to applicable regulatory standards and professional practices from time to time.